CapedCrusader03/opencv-projects/README.md

 19) ImagePyramid : Used Gaussian pyramids that downscale the image 5 times, where each downscale reduces the size of the image to one-fourth of the previous image

 20) ImageBlend : Used Gaussian and Laplacian pyramids to blend two images smoothly.

+21) Contours : Used findcontours method of OpenCV to find the contours.
+Total no. of contours in are printed and the contours are drawn on the original image.